AndreasLoow/vv/interleave-tests/README.md

-This directory constrains a small-scale systematic experiment on how much current Verilog simulators interleave procedural blocks and continuous assignments.
+This directory constrains a small-scale systematic experiment on how much current Verilog simulators interleave procedural blocks with other procedural blocks and continuous assignments.

 The simulator versions used are (from EDA playground and local installation):